hvpham-yorku/project-group_11/doc/sprint2/documents/SR1.md

 ### Meeting Participants
 Ahmad, Ryan, Hassan, AbdulBasit, and Allen.
+Meeting took place on discord on November 26th, 2024 at 6:30pm.
+All members were present.

 ### Task